lead generation

 Lead scoring is not a one-time task.

-It’s important to regularly review your scoring system to ensure it’s still accurate and effective.
+It’s essential to regularly review your scoring system to ensure it’s still accurate and effective.

-As your business evolves and you gain more insights into lead behavior,
+As your business evolves and you gain more insights into lead behaviour,

 you may need to adjust

-the weight of certain actions or add new scoring criteria.
+the weight of specific actions or add new scoring criteria.

 Lead Qualification: Separating the Wheat from the Chaff